Income Statement summary (all amounts in € thousands)

 Result for the year

-As a result of the Fund’s fiscal investment institution (FII) status, Bouwinvest will distribute all of the distributable result to its shareholders through four quarterly interim dividend payments and one final dividend payment.
+As a result of the Fund’s fiscal investment institution (FII) status until 1 January 2023, the Fund has distributed all of the distributable result to its shareholders through four quarterly (interim) dividend payments.

 Performance per share

 Net asset value IFRS (in €, at year-end)

 Net asset value INREV (in €, at year-end)

 According to internal guidelines, the Fund is not allowed to have an unsecured pipeline.
 At the end of 2022, the funding for the acquisition pipeline was completely secured.

 The Fund closed three new commitments in 2022, for a total of € 196 million.
 The Fund made capital calls for a total of € 45 million.